Swissair Flight 316

-On 7 October 1979, a Swissair DC-8 crashed while attempting to land at Athens-Ellinikon International Airport in Athens, Greece.
+On 7 October 1979, a Swissair DC-8 crashed while landing at Athens-Ellinikon International Airport in Athens, Greece.
 Of the 154 passengers and crew on board, 14 were killed in the accident.

-The crash
+Accident

 Swissair Flight 316 was an international scheduled passenger service from Zurich, Switzerland to Peking, China (now Beijing) via Geneva, Athens, and Bombay (now Mumbai).
 The aircraft, named Uri, was piloted by Captain Fritz Schmutz and First Officer Martin Deuringer.